Karl Harrer: Biography

 Harrer was commissioned by the Thule Society to try to politically influence German workers in Munich after the end of World War I. At the time, Harrer was a reporter with a right-wing newspaper.
-Harrer convinced Anton Drexler and several others to form the Politischer Arbeiterzirkel (Political Workers' Circle) in 1918.
+Harrer convinced Anton Drexler and several others to form the Politischer Arbeiterzirkel in 1918.
 The members met periodically for discussions with themes of nationalism and racism directed against the Jews.
 Although Harrer preferred that the small group remain a semi-secret nationalistic club, Drexler wanted to make it a political party.
 Thereafter, Drexler proposed the founding of the DAP in December 1918.
 On 5 January 1919, the DAP was formed in which not only Harrer and Drexler, but also Gottfried Feder and Dietrich Eckart were involved.
 With the DAP founding, Drexler was elected chairman and Harrer was made Reich Chairman, an honorary title.